 Anyone who looked more white folkish than herself was better than she was in her criteria, therefore it was right they should be cruel to her at times….
 Like the pecking order in a chicken yard.

 Here, the narrator explains why Mrs. Turner accepts Janie’s snub: She views such behavior as correct.
-Mrs. Turner believes that black people are inferior, thus, she believes that Janie, as a lighter-skinned person than herself, has the right and even the responsibility to treat her poorly.
-Ironically, the reason Janie actually avoids Mrs. Turner is because of Mrs. Turner’s lack of respect for Janie’s husband, Tea Cake, a darker-skinned black man.
+Mrs. Turner believes that Black people are inferior, thus, she believes that Janie, as a lighter-skinned person than herself, has the right and even the responsibility to treat her poorly.
+Ironically, the reason Janie actually avoids Mrs. Turner is because of Mrs. Turner’s lack of respect for Janie’s husband, Tea Cake, a darker-skinned Black man.

 “They’s mighty particular how dese dead folks goes tuh judgement….
 Look lak dey think God don’t know nothin’ ’bout de Jim Crow law.”

 After Janie makes this statement ruefully, Tea Cake agrees.
 They live in the city as the hurricane destroyed their home back in the ‘Glades.
 Here, Janie and Tea Cake are viewed and treated very differently than in their old life.
 Now, when Tea Cake encounters whites he is treated like a vagrant instead of like someone with money and a job.
-Both Tea Cake and Janie recognize that having cordial and trusting relationships with specific white people doesn’t change the fact that the default position of a white person towards a black person is suspicion and dislike.
+Both Tea Cake and Janie recognize that having cordial and trusting relationships with specific white people doesn’t change the fact that the default position of a white person toward a Black person is suspicion and dislike.